SubhroRoy/NASSCOM--VSD-SOC-design/README.md

 In FIG 1.1.3 we can see that the C-program is compiled to its RISC V assembly language program. <br> This assembly language program is then converted to its machine language program.
 In this case, it is stored in a hexadecimal format and then converted to the binary format, which the machine understands. <br>
 The bits get executed inside the layout and we get the output. <br>
+The HDL(Hardware Descriptive Language) acts as an interface between the RISC V architecture and the layout design.
+In this, the implementation is done using an RTL code. <br>
+So,

 * SOC design and openLANE.
-* Get familiar with open source EDA tools.
+* Get familiar with open-source EDA tools.
 <br><br>

 PICORV32A PREP DONE